Vasant Kunj

-Vasant Kunj is a posh neighbourhood located in South West Delhi district, Delhi, India.
-Its nearest Metro Station is Vasant Vihar metro station.
-The area is home to several prominent personalities, one being the former prime minister of India, Dr Manmohan Singh, but also well-known members of the international ESD ExpertNet.
-The locality is also very close to Indira Gandhi International Airport and the commercial hub of Gurgaon.
+Vasant Kunj is a neighbourhood located in New Delhi district of Indian union territory of Delhi.
+The area is home to several businessmen, actors, cricketers and the former prime minister of India, Manmohan Singh.
+It is located close to Indira Gandhi International Airport and the commercial hub of Gurgaon.
 In the early '90s, Vasant Kunj was the agriculture-based land of Kishangarh Village.
+It has many residential areas under military as Ruchi Vihar and Tarapore Enclave.